digidem/osm-p2p-geojson/README.md

 # osm-p2p-geojson

-> Transform OSM documents in an osm-p2p-db to GeoJSON
+> Transform OSM documents in a kappa-osm database to GeoJSON

 ## Table of Contents